clockworksspheres/wNp/README.md

 Will be using PyInstaller to create an app or integrated binary, depending on the operating system.

-Linux and Windows build scripts not yet tested.
+macOS, Linux and Windows build scripts to set up the build environment are tested.

+Pyinstaller spec files and builds to create either 'onefile' or apps for each OS has not been flushed out yet - they are borrowed from another clockworksspheres project.

 ## How to release